Earn Your BSN in Alpena

 - MidMichigan Medical Center RNs may enroll as a UM-Flint Transfer Student.

-- New ACC Students can apply online or contact the ACC Admissions Office at 989.358.7339 for more information about becoming a student.
+- New ACC Students can apply to ACC online or contact the ACC Admissions Office at 989.358.7339 for more information about becoming a student.

 This program is designed for currently licensed registered nurses who are seeking a bachelor’s degree in nursing.
 The purpose of the bachelor’s degree nursing program at Davenport University is to prepare graduates to advance in the nursing profession through the use of critical thinking, advanced assessment skills, communication, collaborating practices, applied research, self-directed learning, leadership, and management skills.
 This program prepares registered nurses for the nursing practice of patients and their support systems across the continuum of care and in communities.

 College of Health Professions

 The DU College of Health prepares you for growing opportunities within many healthcare disciplines, including nursing, health information management, and allied health.
 We focus on building essential skills for your professional advancement.
 Find your future with Davenport's College of Health Professions.

 - The BSN concurrent pathway was established to assist current ADN students in attaining the BSN degree.
 Students enrolled in both the ADN and BSN concurrently, are able to complete the BSN usually within two-full time semesters following graduation from the ADN program.

 - This opportunity maximizes a student's financial aid and allows for the completion of the required courses at both institutions.

 - Faculty from DU and the community colleges work closely together to host the DU courses in the delivery format this is most desired by the student and community college.

 - A dedicated DU faculty coordinator assists students with course progression, registration, and mentoring to ensure student success.